rakukanteki/rakukanteki/README.md

 ## Experience:
 - Research Assistant at Qatar University. **Field:** Natural Language Processing. **Topics:** Multimodal Classification, Data Science, Content Writer, and Large Language Model.
 - I actively engage in __Machine Learning and Data Science__ competitions on Kaggle and have solved over 250 coding problems across LeetCode and Codeforces.
-- AI Trainer at ___Outlier___ helped in training AI models by providing assistance on coding and mathematical-related tasks.
+- AI Trainer at ___Outlier___ helped in training AI models by providing assistance on coding and math-related tasks.
 <hr>

 ## Achievements: